Which of these happy childhood memories do you have?

 - Blue 2 may cause brain and bladder tumors in rats.

-- Red 40 may cause reticuloendothelial (immune system cells that are spread throughout the liver, spleen, and lymphatic system) tumors in mice.
+- Red 40 may cause reticuloendothelial (immune system cells spread throughout the liver, spleen, and lymphatic system) tumors in mice.

 - Yellow 6 may cause adrenal and testicular tumors in rats.